paper-toaster/osu-wiki/wiki/Multi/en.md

   - No colour means the slot is locked.

 To enter a Match Setup, click on one of the desired row.

+The Match Setup text colour will change to grey with `(In progress)` appended to the back of the title until the match ends.

 ![](img/Multi_lobby_locked.jpg "An example of a locked Match Setup")